Malrym/xlsxProcessing/README.md

   Table with the same Name as the XLSX-Filename required.
   Changed all While-Loops used to For-Loops, since they're here WAY more effective.
   Added new Modules to make things easier.

+#0.1.2 Completed the Programm and fixed 2 Bugs:
+  Bad Table Error: Possibility to create a Table directly from the Programm Bad DB Error: Possibility to create a new Schema/DB directly from the Programm Completed the Commentary

 Created with the Spyder IDE provived by Anaconda 3.